karlshea/the-fog-sjma/README.md

 This work is comprised of 3 "acts" exploring our relationship to fog as a society and the potential for fog to serve as a positive role model for trans embodiment.
 Each act is built as a procedurally generated 3D space using [three.js](https://threejs.org/).
 The work has been designed as an website without ads or tracking and with intentionally open source code.
 Sustainability and accessibility also informed the design choices for the site.

 ## Conceptual
-> I want to live in a world I want to live in.
+> "I want to live in a world I want to live in."
 - [Jennifer Espinoza](https://joshuajenniferespinoza.com/)
-> Like that creature, I assert my worth as a monster in spite of the conditions my monstrosity requires me to face, and redefine a life worth living.
+> "Like that creature, I assert my worth as a monster in spite of the conditions my monstrosity requires me to face, and redefine a life worth living."
 - [Susan Stryker](https://www.susanstryker.net/)

 This body of work centers around the politics of knowledge making, data collection, and trans visibility through an exploration of fog as a common subject/trope of horror narratives as well as metaphor used in military strategy.
 The questions driving this work include: